-Department of Health sounds alarm over critical blood shortage
+Department of Health Sounds Alarm Over Critical Blood Shortage

 Approximately 36,000 units of red blood cells are needed every day in the United States.
 The type of blood most commonly requested and used by hospitals is type O. Type O blood can be transfused to patients with any blood type, which is why it is often used in emergencies when there is not enough time to determine a patient’s blood type.

-“A significant factor contributing to blood shortages is a decrease in the amount of people entering the field of phlebotomy,” Bradley said.
+“A significant factor contributing to blood shortages is a decrease in the amount of people entering the field of phlebotomy,” Patrick Bradley, President and CEO of Central Pennsylvania Blood Bank said.
 “There is a high demand for these positions as it requires a unique skillset.
 To help with this challenge, Pennsylvania blood centers provide the necessary education and training to begin a career in phlebotomy.”

 There are five major blood donation centers in Pennsylvania: